georgexyz19/georgexyz.com/README.md

 The shell script *commit_change.sh* automates the blog publishing.
-After writing a new post or editing an existing post, run command `source commit_change.sh "git commit msg"` to make git commit and push to github.
-The website is hosted on github, and it will be automatically updated.
+After writing a new post or editing an existing post, run command `source commit_change.sh "git commit msg"` to make git commit and push it to github.
+The website is hosted on Github Pages, and it will be automatically updated.

-To setup the environment in a new computer, run those commands
+Run those commands to setup the environment on a new computer.

 ```
 pip install pipenv  # install it globally